 I used Flume Trail Bikes for the shuttle.
 Even with a shuttle, you have to be in good shape to finish this trail.
 The day I rode it we had to take care of some riders who were not fit enough to tackle it.
 It was not pleasant for any of us.

-If you have time, it is definitely worth the time to drive from Northstar to Downieville to enjoy the classic trails there as well as experience the town.
+If you have time, it is definitely worth the time to drive from Northstar to Downieville, CA to enjoy the classic trails there as well as experience the town.
 It is quite possibly the neatest town I've ever been to in the US.
 It is like something Disney created, but it is real!!
 The drive isn't bad on the eyes either.
+My friends at Ninja Mountain Bike Performance lead some great tours in the Tahoe area.

 Whistler, British Columbia

 If one of your goals is to see the most difficult XC and DH trails on the planet, as well as the best riders, then Whistler is a must.
-My favorite jump-line trail in the world is Whistler Bike Park's intermediate level “Blue Velvet.”
+My favorite jump-line trail in the world, "Blue Velvet" is in Whistler Bike Park.
 The black diamond level “Top of the World Trail” will make your jaw drop because of its 360 degree snow-capped beauty.

 The double black diamond designation of trails in most states in no way compares to the double black diamond designation for all the trails in Whistler.
-While I have ridden many of the double black trails in the Southeast and felt that I was at home, in Whistler I was doing well just to survive a single black, much less a double.
+While I have ridden many of the double black trails in many parts of the USA and felt that I was at home, in Whistler I was doing well just to survive a single black, much less a double.
 I've told many people that I'm only an intermediate rider on my best days in Whistler.
 I stay off the double blacks in Whistler because I will only get in the way of the riders who have earned the right to be there.
 I say all this to say it is common for people to travel to Whistler and assume they are the same level there as they are back home, and it often times ends in serious injury.
-This place is like when I took a 44 magnum pistol target practicing as a teenager--enjoy it, but respect it!!
+This place is like when I took a 44 magnum pistol target practicing as a teenager--enjoy it, but respect it--because it is no 22 caliber!!

 My favorite time to go to Whistler is early September when the prices are lower and the crowds are fewer.
 However, there is less chance of rain in the summer.
 The locals have some of their best rides in the rain, but you may not.
-The roots are super slippery in the rain.
-Scared me to death!
+The roots are slippery in the rain; but the rocks are not nearly as slippery in the wet as they are in Alabama and Missouri.
+However, I think to have the authentic Pacific Northwest experience, you have to ride at least one day in the rain.

 If the American dollar is really strong in Canada, then I would go for Whistler.
 If not, and the total cost of a Whistler trip gets too expensive, then I would go for Lake Tahoe instead.
 I’d also say Whistler is more of a must after you have already experienced some of the great stuff we have in the States and/or you really want to push your technical limits.
 Otherwise, you will probably have just as much fun at Northstar/Lake Tahoe.